 Top Highlights in Port Elizabeth

-- Grass Roof Farm – Something of a Port Elizabeth landmark thanks to its namesake feature: a pitched roof covered in grass and wildflowers!
-This wonderful eatery, on the outskirts of Port Elizabeth, promotes a healthy, organic lifestyle and the roof, designed by young and hip local architect, is a symbol of this.
+Grass Roof Farm -- Something of a Port Elizabeth landmark thanks to its namesake feature: a pitched roof covered in grass and wildflowers!
+This wonderful eatery, on the outskirts of Port Elizabeth, promotes a healthy, organic lifestyle and the roof, designed by young and hip local architects, is a symbol of this.
 Located just a few kilometers from Sardinia Bay on the corner of Heron Road and the New Seaview Road

 After all being gay-friendly is about providing a non-judgmental and respectful environment in which all people are treated equally.
 In saying that, elegant design, helpful staff, and excellent value for money never hurt anyone.
 Some hotels in Port Elizabeth have also gone above and beyond in recognizing and marketing to the LGBT community and given their popularity with gay travelers we would say it has paid off!